The 10K Social Writing Challenge starts October 1.

 Am I required to invite readers or request feedback?

 It's not a requirement, but it's a great side benefit of posting your work on ChapterBuzz.
-Other Challenge participants and site members can become readers by following you, and you can easily ask for feedback using our discussion feature.
+Other Challenge participants and site members can become fans by clicking "I'm a Fan!" on your profile, and you can easily ask for feedback using our discussion feature.

 If you do wish to invite friends, family, and blog followers to read your work, use our special invite page to make it easier!

 How do I publicly update my word count?

 You can post your current word count on your profile for the world to see your progress.
 On your Challenge Dashboard, click on "Post word count update!" and you'll be prompted to post your update.